Becoming an LPN in Washington

 The Washington LPN license renews annually on the license-holder’s birthday.

-Learn more about Washington LPN Jobs, Salary, and Employment Outlook.
+Learn more about Washington LPN Jobs & Employment Outlook.

 Additional WA Nursing Resources